Frank Mitchell (prisoner): The Krays and escape from Dartmoor

 Mitchell befriended Ronnie Kray when they served a sentence together at Wandsworth prison in the 1950s.
 During Mitchell's trial for attempted murder, Ron hired a lawyer for him and paid for him to have a new suit fitted.
 Ron was keen on breaking Mitchell out of prison, thinking it would help him to publicise his grievance and earn a release date, as well as enhance the Krays' standing in the underworld.
 Reg Kray recalled that he was reluctant, but finally reasoned that "if nothing else it would stick two fingers up to the law".
 Reg visited Mitchell at Dartmoor in disguise and informed him of the plan.
 On 12 December 1966, while with a small work party on the moors, Mitchell asked the sole guard for permission to feed some nearby Dartmoor ponies.
 His request was granted, he walked over to a quiet road where a getaway car containing associates of the Krays – Albert Donoghue, "Mad" Teddy Smith and Billy Exley – were waiting for him, and they drove to London, where the Krays put him up in a flat in Barking Road, East Ham.
 It was over five hours before Mitchell was reported missing.

 Mitchell's escape made national news, led to a political storm over the lax security around a man described in the press as "Britain's most violent convict", and was debated in the House of Commons.
 A large manhunt ensued, with 200 policemen, 100 Royal Marines and a Royal Air Force helicopter searching the moors.
 With the aid of Teddy Smith, Mitchell wrote to national newspapers and his plea to be granted a release date was printed in The Times and the Daily Mirror.
 However, Home Secretary Roy Jenkins was not willing to negotiate with an escaped criminal and would not review his status until he was back in custody.

 Mitchell soon became a problem for the Krays.
 Owing to his physical strength and short temper, he was difficult to control.
 He was unwilling to give himself up and return to prison, and was not allowed to leave the flat in case he was recognised.
 The Krays feared releasing him or turning him in as he could implicate them in his escape.
 Mitchell felt insulted that Ron had not visited him at all and Reg had only visited him once and was particularly upset that he could not visit his parents, despite them living nearby.
 He grew increasingly agitated and began making threats against the Krays.
 To placate him, they brought a woman to the flat: Liza Prescott, a blonde night club hostess, who was known by firm member Tommy Cowley.
-Mitchell soon became enamored with her, further complicating the situation.
+Mitchell soon became enamoured with her, further complicating the situation.
 The Krays decided the only solution was to kill him.